Baseng0815/Webpage/markdown/its_summer.md

 one of the few unfortunate ones to live in a room that tends to heat up very much, too bad.
-When it's cold it's easy to just put on more clothing or use heating to keep yourself warm, but there's not much you can do to keep yourself cold except maybe excessively drinking refridgerated water.
+When it's cold it's easy to just put on more clothing or use heating to keep yourself warm, but there's not much you can do to keep yourself cold except maybe excessively drinking refrigerated water.

 It's hard for me to sleep when it's 30°C during the night and opening the windows doesn't help much.
 Having a computer run only worsens the situation